pxyarsenal/NLPFinalProject/README.md

     ```bash
     python llm_eval.py
     ```
     - You can modify the input to the `main` function in `llm_eval.py` to select the language for testing.
+You also need replace the `openai_api_key` to your own api keys.

 # Additional Environment Information